 Safety and Threat Publications

 Bystander care during the first few minutes before professional first responders arrive at the scene of an emergency and the latest best practices for care are the most common high impact health hazards that can have an enormous impact on survival.
 Med Tac Programs developed with UT Police at Houston combine medical and tactical best practices for bystanders and professional first responders in an integrated training program for the public, professional caregivers, and first responders.
 The Med Tac team won the 2018 Pete Conrad Global Patient Safety Award after presenting the program at an innovation summit at NASA.
-To view an introductory video and for more information, click here.
+To view an introductory video click here and to download a summary click here.

 Raymond J. Gerwitz, UT Police at Houston, 03/13/2018